|Location:||New York, New York|

-- Must be currently enrolled in a PhD program in a computational social science field.
+- Must be currently enrolled in a computer science or related STEM field program.

-- Ability to think unconventionally to derive creative and innovative solutions.
+- Willingness to explore unchartered territory, and an ability to think unconventionally to devise creative and innovative solutions.

 Microsoft is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to age, ancestry, color, family or medical care leave, gender identity or expression, genetic information, marital status, medical condition, national origin, physical or mental disability, political affiliation, protected veteran status, race, religion, sex (including pregnancy), sexual orientation, or any other characteristic protected by applicable laws, regulations and ordinances.
 We also consider qualified applicants regardless of criminal histories, consistent with legal requirements.
 If you need assistance and/or a reasonable accommodation due to a disability during the application or the recruiting process, please send a request via the Accommodation request form.